NCEAS/eml/docs/eml-semantic-annotations-primer.md

 #### Dataset-level annotations

 A dataset is defined as all of the information describing a data collection event.
 This event may take place over some period of time and include many actual collections (e.g. a time series or remote sensing application) or it could be just one actual collection (e.g. a day in the field).
 The `dataset` element encompasses all information about a single dataset.
 It is intended to provide overview information about the dataset: broad information such as the title, abstract, keywords, contacts, maintenance history, purpose, and distribution of the data themselves.
 A dataset can be (and often is) composed of a series of data entities (see 'entity-level annotation' section below) that are linked together by particular integrity constraints.
-Further information about datasets may be found at:[insert link].
+Further information about datasets may be found in chapter 5.3.

 A dataset-level annotation represents a precisely-defined semantic statement that applies to a dataset.
 This semantic statement is used to associate precise measurement semantics with the dataset.
 A dataset-level `annotation` element is embedded in a containing `dataset` element.
 The subject of the semantic statement is the `dataset` element that contains the annotation.
 If the `dataset` element contains an `id` attribute, then the subject should be the value of the `id` attribute.
 Each annotation consists of a `propertyURI` element and `valueURI` element, which respectively define a property and a value (object) that apply to the dataset.
 The associated labels can be used to display the property and value in a more readable format to users.
 Each URI should be resolvable to a controlled vocabulary that provides a precise definition, relationships to other terms, and multiple labels for displaying the statement.